 If you want to be a bit more structured in your wanderings, you can use the ABQ Public Art Map which will lead you to all the public art installations across the city.

-Turns out there is A LOT to do in Albuquerque, and these were just my favourite things!
+Turns out there is a lot to do in Albuquerque, and these were just my favorites!
 We did even more than fits on this list.
-Another highlight for us was definitely the New Mexico Museum of Natural History, which tackles all things, well, Natural History.
+Another highlight for us was the New Mexico Museum of Natural History, which tackles all things, well, Natural History.
 Which, of course, means dinosaurs.

 New Mexico is actually a dinosaur treasure trove, with multiple fossil finds from all around the state.
 So it makes sense that the Natural History museum has some excellent dinosaur exhibits.
-Itโs more than just dinosaurs though.
-We went on a journey through a volcano, experienced time travel, and learnt about the cosmos.
+It’s more than just dinosaurs though.
+We went on a journey through a volcano, experienced time travel, and learned about the cosmos.

 We also enjoyed chatting to the staff, who were supremely knowledgeable as well as entertaining.
-Definitely a museum to visit.
+One to visit.

 Near the Natural History museum is The Albuquerque Museum, which focuses on the history, art, and culture of Albuquerque.
 I do have to admit to not always being a museum person, but I did really enjoy both of these museums.

-In particular, the Route 66 exhibit that was going on at the museum was very interesting, as were the sections that focused on the history of New Mexico, from itโs native American routes, through to the Spanish settlers.
-These werenโt always uplifting tales to read, but the information was well presented and I appreciated the learning opportunity!
+In particular, the sections that focused on the history of New Mexico, from its Native American roots through to the Spanish settlers, were well done.
+These weren’t always uplifting tales to read, but the information was well presented and I appreciated the learning opportunity!

-We visited when they were having an adults evening, which basically meant they had wine and beer as well as a number of demonstrations, as well as a number of other activities including a disco.
-Thereโs nothing quite like having a beer, listening to some music, and trying to create the biggest soap bubble you can.
+We visited when they were having an adults evening, which basically meant they had wine and beer as well as a number of demonstrations, and other activities including a disco.
+There’s nothing quite like having a beer, listening to some music, and trying to create the biggest soap bubble you can.

-15. Learn about Native American Culture at the Indian Pueblo Cultural Centre
+16. Learn about Native American Culture at the Indian Pueblo Cultural Center

 There are 19 Pueblos in New Mexico.
-If youโre not sure what that means, well, a pueblo is basically a Native American community which has itโs own culture, tradition and art, and itโs usually based around a specific location โ these arenโt nomadic tribes.
+If you’re not sure what that means, well, a pueblo is basically a Native American community which has its own culture, tradition and art, and it’s usually based around a specific location.

-Some of these pueblos are open for visiting, including the Taos Pueblo and the Acoma Sky City Pueblo โ two experiences we also recommend.
-You can visit these yourself or as part of a tour like this one.
+Some of these pueblos are open for visiting, including the Taos Pueblo and the Acoma Sky City Pueblo, two experiences we also recommend.

-However, if youโre in Albuquerque, you can get a great introduction to the Pueblo cultures (and food!) by visiting the Indian Pueblo Cultural Centre.
+However, if you’re in Albuquerque, you can get a great introduction to the Pueblo cultures (and food!) by visiting the Indian Pueblo Cultural Center.

-Here there is an excellent exhibit on the history of the Pueblo people, from their early beginnings and culture, through to their encounters, subjugation, revolutions and somewhat uneasy co-habitation with European settlers.
+Here there’s an excellent exhibit on the history of the Pueblo people, from their early beginnings and culture, through to their encounters, subjugation, revolutions and somewhat uneasy co-habitation with European settlers.

-The site is also home to a restaurant which is going to make it into my food post, but, as a spoiler, you need to visit here for breakfast, and in particular, try the blue corn pancakes, which are unbelievably good.
+The site is also home to a restaurant, the Indian Pueblo Kitchen, and I’m going to spoil things a bit here: you need to visit for breakfast.
+The blue corn pancakes are unbelievably good.

-16. Watch a Sunset on A Rooftop Bar
+17. Watch a Sunset on a Rooftop Bar

-Whilst Sandia Peak is a great place to watch the sunset from, itโs notably lacking in having a wide-ranging selection of cocktails.
-Itโs also a bit of a trek from downtown.
+While Sandia Peak is a great place to watch the sunset from, it’s notably lacking in having a wide-ranging selection of cocktails.
+It’s also a bit of a trek from downtown.
 For these reasons, we can recommend heading to the Apothecary Lounge at the Hotel Parq Central.

-Formerly a psychiatric hospital, the Lounge has taken on board some of the themes of the hospital for itโs furnishings and beverages.
-Most impressive though is the view โ Albuquerque is not a city with a lot of high buildings, so even being a few floors above ground can result in a panoramic viewpoint.
+Originally built in 1926 as a hospital for Santa Fe Railroad employees, the building is now a boutique hotel on the National Register of Historic Places.
+The Lounge has taken on some of the themes of the building’s past for its furnishings and beverages.
+Most impressive though is the view.
+Albuquerque is not a city with a lot of high buildings, so even being a few floors above ground results in a panoramic viewpoint.

 In 2015, Jess and I drove the entirety of Route 66, which just happens to pass right through downtown Albuquerque.
 In fact, because Route 66 changed route a few times over its lifetime, Albuquerque happens to be the only place where you can stand on the intersection of Route 66 and Route 66, which is pretty cool!

-Thatโs not all of course.
 There are a number of Route 66 attractions in Albuquerque, the majority of the food variety.
-One of our highlights was the Dog House Drive In, a hotdog spot which has been serving up staples like hot dogs smothered in chilli for over sixty years.
-Itโs also worth checking out the Route 66 Diner.
+One of our highlights was the Dog House Drive In, a hotdog spot which has been serving up staples like hot dogs smothered in chili for over sixty years.
 See more of our Route 66 experiences in New Mexico right here.

-Another food option I have to mention.
 Food trucks have become a big deal across the US (and the world!), and Albuquerque is no exception to this rule.
-A good place to start is the Civic Plaza on a Tuesday, where some of the cities best food trucks congregate to offer you a range of delicious lunchtime dining options.
+A good place to start is the Civic Plaza on a Tuesday, where some of the city’s best food trucks congregate to offer you a range of delicious lunchtime dining options.

 Locally roasted in Albuquerque, Pinon coffee is a New Mexico classic.
-Itโs a bit of an acquired tasted, because itโs flavoured with the Pinon Nut, an edible pine nut which has been a part of the staple diet in this part of the world for a very long time.
+It’s a bit of an acquired taste, because it’s flavored with the Pinon Nut, an edible pine nut which has been a part of the staple diet in this part of the world for a very long time.

-It adds a distinct flavour to the coffee which can be a bit of an acquired taste, but I absolutely loved it, and itโs definitely something I miss about Albuquerque and New Mexico!
+It adds a distinct flavor to the coffee which can be a bit of an acquired taste, but I loved it, and it’s something I miss about Albuquerque and New Mexico!

-New Mexico has what could best be described as an obsession with the Chile โ so much so that it is the state vegetable!
-It comes in a variety of styles, with the most common being the red or green chile sauce that you can add to pretty much everything you eat in New Mexico โ even at McDonaldโs.
+New Mexico has what could best be described as an obsession with the chile, so much so that it is the state vegetable!
+It comes in a variety of styles, with the most common being the red or green chile sauce that you can add to pretty much everything you eat in New Mexico.

-My favourite way to eat it chile has to be on top of a cheeseburger in the form of the famous Green Chile Cheeseburger!
-Youโll find plenty of places serving these up all around Albuquerque and New Mexico (thereโs even a Green Chile Cheeseburger Trail) โ just make sure you try it somehow.
+My favorite way to eat chile has to be on top of a cheeseburger in the form of the famous Green Chile Cheeseburger!
+You’ll find plenty of places serving these up all around Albuquerque and New Mexico (there’s even a Green Chile Cheeseburger Trail) so make sure you try it somehow.

 Just to the west of the city you’ll find the Petroglyph National Monument.
 This is a National Monument, and is the location of one of the largest petroglyph sites in the USA.